cloudmesh-community/fa19-516-168/project/report.md

 variable: cloudmesh storage providers: local, azure, aws, google (box)
 variable: data size: figure out what impact datasize has

-??? variable: where to plce the datawarese: local ???, aws warehose???, aws maridb???
+??? variable: where to place the datawarese: local ???, aws warehose???, aws maridb???
 ????

-usecase: is there a usecase that we can use that is not from your company?
+use case: is there a usecase that we can use that is not from your company?
 Maybe something we can simulate, with files.

-Evaluate what thsi does:
+Evaluate what this does:

 * https://github.com/cloudmesh/cloudmesh-redshift (what is this,)